batocera-linux/batocera.linux/batocera-Changelog.md

 - Nvidia 580.xx legacy drivers to 580.119.02
 - Nvidia production drivers to 590.48.01
 - QT to 6.9.2
+- Raspberry Pi kernel and associated firmware / utils to 6.12.62
 - Sound Open Firmware to 2025.05.1
 - Sway to 1.11
 - VKD3D Proton to 3.0a